Directed Graph Reachability in Presence of Variability

 Use ClaferIDE with the Alloy-based backend to see all graphs in which

-is reachable.
+the node N4 is reachable.
 The Choco-based backend does not

 yet support nested abstract clafers but one can already escape into

-’s JavaScript using the [choco|
+chocosolver’s JavaScript using the [choco| …

-escape.
+|] escape.

 Tip: in IDE, you can keep the ClaferIG session running but you must click on

-button after each change to the model.
+Compilebutton after each change to the model.
 ClaferIG will then reload the session and keep all settings, such as, scopes and bitwidth.

 Can you make

-) and get an instance?
+N1prohibited (that is give it cardinality0) and get an instance?
 Why?Make the edges

-operator.
+E1andE2mutually exclusive.
+You can use thexoroperator.
 We would like to obtain a graph which can be visualized as follows:

 - Can you make

-optional and get an instance withoutN1
+N1optional and get an instance withoutN1?
+Why?

 Make the node

-prohibited and see what happens.
+N2prohibited and see what happens.
 Is that what you expected?
 Why aren’t there more instances?Make the node

-) and see what happens.
+N2optional (that is give it cardinality?) and see what happens.
 Is that what you expected?- Then add a constraint

-[no N2]
+[no N2].

 - Then add a constraint